 The bottom line

-For the best mix of native 1080p sharpness and real brightness under $300, the ViewSonic PA503HD is our top pick for 2026.
-Choose the Emotn N1 for built-in, Netflix-licensed streaming, the XGIMI MoGo 2 for a compact smart projector you can move room to room, the Anker Nebula Capsule Air for a pocketable battery-powered mini, the WeWatch V70 for the best genuine 1080p image around $150, or the TMY V10 if you just want the cheapest honest big screen.
+For the best mix of native 1080p sharpness, real brightness, and built-in streaming under $300, the NexiGo PJ40 Pro is our top pick for 2026.
+Choose the Emotn N1 if you specifically want the officially-licensed Netflix app with Dolby Audio, the XGIMI MoGo 2 for a compact smart projector you can move room to room, the Anker Nebula Capsule Air for a pocketable battery-powered mini, the WeWatch V70 for the best genuine 1080p image around $150, or the TMY V10 if you just want the cheapest honest big screen.
 Ready to spend a little more?
 Our best projector under $500 guide steps up to brighter lamps and smarter streaming, and our best home theater projector pillar covers the complete buying picture.